A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - ✓Use texture products and light tools for easy daily styling.

-Short cuts have unique challenges.
-Below are frequent issues and practical fixes you can try immediately.
+Short cuts come with their own unique challenges.
+Below are frequent issues and practical fixes you can try immediately—not next month when you’re frustrated enough to book another salon appointment.

 Fix: Use a root-lift spray on damp roots, blow-dry while lifting with a round brush, and finish with a matte paste for hold.